New York LASIK Error Attorneys

 Identifying experienced doctors who are willing to spend time with each patient to discuss the procedure, as well as making sure the patient feels comfortable can reduce risks of LASIK injuries.
 Surgeons should also encourage long term care, including follow-up and management to make sure any possible LASIK injuries are identified early, thus reducing the potential for lasting effects.
 Millions of people have safely undergone LASIK, an FDA recognized procedure that is proven safe and effective.
 However, LASIK injuries do occur because of improper pre-operative screening, improper surgical technique, faulty medical equipment, inappropriate follow-up treatment and negligence.

 With the increasing number of LASIK related errors, many disgruntled patients are turning to the courts for compensation.
 Hundreds of medical malpractice lawsuits have been filed, with some patients winning hundreds of thousands of dollars against negligent doctors and clinics.
-If you or a loved one suffered injuries after undergoing LASIK, please contact Oshman & Mirisola, LLP.
+If you or a loved one suffered injuries after undergoing LASIK, please contact The Oshman Firm.